- Our School

 Over the past 20 years our School has been redeveloped and refurbished to incorporate a modern teaching complex of six classrooms in the Grade 5/6 area, specialist teaching areas and a canteen in the Junior School area.

-In 2013 our school celebrated 140 years of education in our community with a variety of learning opportunities provided through recalling many of the ways in which education was run in the early years.
+Our school celebrated 140 years of education in our community in 2013 with a variety of learning opportunities provided through recalling many of the ways in which education was run in the early years.
 The school has grown in recent years, with enrolments increasing from 293 in 1999 to 545 in 2020.

 Tales from the Archives of Strathfieldsaye PS